developercirclesaccra/Mock-Interviews-and-Coding-Problems-for-Software-Engineers/README.md

 #### Probability

 ## Mocking Interview with Coding problems
-At the moment, a software developer or engineer comes to the show with his partner for the mock interview.
+At the moment, a software developer or engineer comes to the show with his/her partner for the mock interview.